Costs Associated with the Common Core State Standard

 - One-time costs do not occur in one fiscal year alone but rather over the course of the implementation period (i.e., over multiple fiscal years).

-2. Ongoing costs and investments
+2. Recurring costs and investments

-- Ongoing costs will always include:
+- Recurring costs include:

 ► Maintenance and repair of assessment medium,